Loading...

 To be eligible to study in Canada:

-• You must have been accepted by a school, college, university or other educational institution in Canada.
+• You must have been accepted by a Canadian educational institution.

-• You must prove that you have enough money to pay for your.
+• You must prove that you have enough money to pay for:

 • Tuition fees

-• You must convince the visa officer that you will leave Canada after your studies.
+• Prove you will leave Canada after your studies

 Study in Canada